PierreWeets/learning-sass/README.md

   * [code Css](https://github.com/PierreWeets/learning-sass/blob/master/assets/css/style.css)

 # Points of interest
-* to show the differences between Scss & Css file
+* to show the differences between Scss & Css files.
-* to show the advantages to use a Scss file
+* to show the advantages to use a Scss file.